Scranton/Wilkes-Barre RailRiders: Scranton/Wilkes-Barre RailRiders (2013–present)

 The 2017 RailRiders won the division title and defeated Lehigh Valley in the semifinals but lost the IL championship to Durham.
 The 2018 club made another postseason run via a wild card berth.
 Like in the previous season, they advanced to the finals by beating Lehigh Valley but again lost in the finals to Durham.
 The RailRiders finished the 2019 season tied for first place with the Syracuse Mets, each with a 75–65 record.
 On September 3, SWB defeated Syracuse in a one-game playoff, 14–13, to win the Northern Division title.
 They were, however, swept in the playoff semifinals by Durham.

 The start of the 2020 season was initially postponed due to the COVID-19 pandemic before being cancelled altogether.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the RailRiders were organized into the Triple-A East.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 SWB placed third in the league standings with a 68–49 record under manager Doug Davis, who had been with the club as a coach since 2017.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 The RailRiders finished the tournament in sixth place with a 7–3 record.

+In December 2021, SWB Investors sold their 50% stake in the club to Diamond Baseball Holdings.
 In 2022, the Triple-A East became known as the International League, the name historically used by the regional circuit prior to the 2021 reorganization.
 Davis returned to the club for his second season as manager, leading the team to an 83–67 record, finishing second in the ten-team East Division.